 Click the Save button.

-Click on the Message field.
+To define what kind of content should be posted on Facebook, click on the Message field.
 This will pop up the mapping panel showing everything that can be posted from Twitter to Facebook.

 Drag the Text field from the mapping panel to the Message field in the module settings.